s-zeid/DerpScrubber/README.markdown

 -----------------------------------------
 Sets the percentage of the bar which is available to use to the given value.
 You may include a percent sign at the end of the number if it is a string.
-The highlighted area will be adjusted to reflect this change. `onMove` callbacks are **not** called.
-Defaults to 1.
+The highlighted area will be adjusted to reflect this change.
+Move-related events are **not** triggered.
+Defaults to 100%.

 Useful for cases when only part of the bar should be useable, such as when only part of a video or song has been loaded.